RKY Camp Governance & History

 Following WWI, efforts were directed towards making the outings a more permanent venture.
 The local YMCA started a search of area lakes and chose Eagle Lake because of its numerous inlets that would ensure overnight camps and outings were an 'adventurous challenge'.
 The campsite was located on property owned by a local farmer, W. Goodfellow.
 It was situated in an area of heavily wooded, high and dry ground, and featured both a deep waterfront and a shallow, sandy section, for good and non-swimmers alike.

-In the late 1920s, Camp Koch-pur-wani (Native for 'carefree') was held for 2-week periods each summer.
+In the late 1920s, a Camp was held for 2-week periods each summer.
 The camp was able to operate due to the generosity of W. Goodfellow, who offered his land free of charge.
 Camp leaders were impressed with the location and took steps to make it a more permanent arrangement.
 The Chair of the Committee, Professor C.E.
 Walker of Queen's University, approached the Kingston Rotary and Kiwanis Clubs to finance the purchase.
 The intention at that time was a joint ownership plan to include as many groups as possible in the organization to ensure continuing financial and organizational strength.

 On July 3, 1930, a 25-acres site was purchased from W. Goodfellow and J. Snider by the Rotary Club of Kingston, Kingston Kiwanis Club, and the Kingston YMCA/YWCA.
 Rotary and Kiwanis split the purchase price and the YMCA used the accumulated equipment as its share of the initial contribution.
 The original deed was put under the trusteeship of the 3 representatives, one from each of the 3 organizations: J.C.
 Reynolds (Rotary), C.E.
 Walker (YMCA), and W.H.
 Herrington (Kiwanis).